Variants include Maturity Models.

-After setting your goals and creating the improvement roadmap, an action plan per improvement category or per project shall be created.
+Once goals have been established and the improvement roadmap has been formulated, it is essential to develop an action plan for each improvement category or project.
 Action plans help breaking down big goals into smaller and workable activities.
-They shall outline all activities and their durations, the order in which they will be accomplished, the responsible person or team for completing each of them, and any other information that you feel may help achieving the improvement goals.
+They outline all relevant activities, their respective durations, the sequence in which they will be completed, the individuals or teams responsible for their execution, and any additional information that may facilitate the achievement of improvement goals.

 Constructing an Improvement Roadmap